samsepiol1/samsepiol1/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Lucas and my nickname is samsepiol1 or 1uc4s_m4theus!
+## My name is Lucas and my nickname is 1uc4s_m4theus!

 Hacking  👨🏻‍💻